List of villages in Gower: Llanmorlais

 Llanmorlais, on the north coast, was a cockling village.
 The name Llanmorlais is not a true Llan place name, but a corruption of the village's old name, Glan Morlais, which refers to the banks of Morlais Stream.
 (The village is in Penclawdd electoral ward of Swansea.)
 In 2014, it was rated one of the most attractive postcode areas to live in Wales.

 Llanrhidian

 Llanrhidian is a north Gower estuarine village, sloping down to salt marshes.
 (It is in the Gower electoral ward of Swansea and the community of Llanrhidian Lower.)

 The village gets its name from Saint Rhidian.
 Its church is dedicated to St Illtyd and St Rhidian.
 The present building was constructed in the 13th century, with a chancel and tower added in the 14th century.
 In the porch may be seen a 9th-century stone, bearing simple carvings of human figures and animals.
 A standing stone on the village green may be the remains of a village cross.

-The village is served by an Esso filling station (shop and post office), two public houses (The Welcome to Town and The Dolphin Inn), a primary school and a community hall.
+The village is served by an Esso filling station (including a shop, the post office is currently closed), two public houses (The Welcome to Town and The Dolphin Inn), a primary school and a community hall.